peteragility/alfresco-eks/README.md

 --set global.alfrescoRegistryPullSecrets=quay-registry-secret \
 --namespace=$DESIREDNAMESPACE
 ```
-14. You will set the below output at the end:
+14. You will see the following output at the end:
 ```
 You can access all components of Alfresco Content Services Community using the same root address, but different paths as follows: